natalie-a-1/CS-5013-HW-2/README.md

 The script can be executed with Python 3.x, and it will read the provided `CreditCard.csv`, process the data, and run the genetic algorithm to find the optimal weights for credit approval prediction.
 The results will be displayed in the console and as a plot showing the evolution of the error rate across generations.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/yourusername/credit-approval-ga/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 - **Natalie Hill**